By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - Chloramphenicol: inhibits 50S ribosome.
 Treats typhoid fever, rocky mountain spotted fever in children.
 Major side effects: Aplastic anemia, gray baby syndrome.

-- Clindamycin: Can treat MRSA, anaerobes.
-Major side effect: C. diff colitis
+- Clindamycin: Can treat staphylococcal (indlucind MRSA), streptococcal, and anaerobic infections.
+Major side effect: C. difficile colitis

 - Streptogramins: Inhibit 50S ribosome